 Review by Karl Verhoven

-Since producing the first two volumes of War Stories Garth Ennis had kept his hand in writing Battlefields, and becoming a better writer of war stories.
+Since producing the first two volumes of War Stories Garth Ennis had kept his hand in combat by writing Battlefields, and becoming a better writer of war stories.
 He’d always been good, but the research here is deeper and the emotional content more convincing than in the earlier work.
 Unfortunately, however, it’s a case of swings and roundabouts, as the artists he’s working with don’t match the likes of David Lloyd or Cam Kennedy, artists who brought years of experience to the table.
 However, they all have considerable strengths.